Namisi-Aaron/Namisi-Aaron/README.md

-# Hi there, I'm Aaron Namisi 👋
+# Hi there, I'm Namisi 👋

 ## About Me